 The TSAR package relies on matching conditions and file names for each well and for each set of conditions between multiple files output by the TSA software.
-Conditions are assigned to individual wells within the TSA software; these assigned values are detected by read\analysis and read\raw\data then are converted into IDs.
+Conditions are assigned to individual wells within the TSA software; these assigned values are detected by read_analysis and read_raw_data then are converted into IDs.
 Ensure your labeling of values within the TSA software is consistent so that similar values can be merged - typos or varying terms will be treated as distinct values within TSAR unless the values are manually specified by the user.
-Automatically generated well IDs within a TSA file can be found using the well\IDs function; condition IDs can be found using the condition\IDs function.
+Automatically generated well IDs within a TSA file can be found using the well_IDs function; condition IDs can be found using the condition_IDs function.

-Condition IDs are generated only in the read\analysis, see that function's documentation for more details.
-Condition IDs are assigned to raw data in the merge\TSA function.
+Condition IDs are generated only in the read_analysis, see that function's documentation for more details.
+Condition IDs are assigned to raw data in the merge_TSA function.

 Well IDs are similar to Condition IDs, as they are generated from columns in TSA output.
 Well IDs are used to match the analysis and raw data files for the same experiment, as both files contain unique, useful information for each well.
+The well ID includes the .eds file name saved from the PCR machine to match equivalent wells between files of the same experiment.
+Each well on all plates should have a unique well ID.
+If you wish to change or specify the file name used for the well ID, a new name can be manually assigned with the "manual_file" argument.

-The well ID includes the .eds file name saved from the read\analysis for loading accompanying data. merge\TSA for joining Analysis Results and Raw Data files from the TSA software.
+read_analysis for loading accompanying data. merge_TSA for joining Analysis Results and Raw Data files from the TSA software.